bldl/emplace-spidermonkey/README.md

 ### ECMAScript®

 JavaScript™ is standardized by ECMAScript® and specified in the <a href="https://ecma-international.org/publications-and-standards/standards/ecma-262/" target="_blank">ECMA-262 language specification</a>, which is maintained by Ecma International through the <a href="https://tc39.es/" target="_blank">TC39 committee</a>.
 ECMAScript® defines the core features of the language, providing a standard that ensures consistency across different JavaScript™ engines.
-Major engines like <a href="https://v8.dev/" target="_blank">V8</a> (used in Chrome and Node.js), <a href="https://developer.apple.com/documentation/javascriptcore" target="_blank">JavaScriptCore</a> (Safari), and <a href="https://spidermonkey.dev/" target="_blank">SpiderMonkey</a> (Firefox) implement these specifications, allowing developers to write code that behaves similarly across different environments.
+Major engines like <a href="https://v8.dev/" target="_blank">V8</a> (used in Chrome and Node.js), <a href="https://developer.apple.com/documentation/javascriptcore" target="_blank">JavaScriptCore</a> (Safari), and <a href="https://spidermonkey.dev/" target="_blank">SpiderMonkey,</a> (Firefox) implement these specifications, allowing developers to write code that behaves similarly across different environments.

 SpiderMonkey, the engine developed by Mozilla, powers JavaScript™ execution in Firefox and supports the development of new language features.
-This tutorial focuses on working within SpiderMonkey to implement and test a new JavaScript™ feature proposal, providing insights into both the ECMAScript® standardization process and the inner workings of a JavaScript™ engine.
+This tutorial focuses on working within SpiderMonkey to implement and test a new JavaScript™ proposal, providing insight into both the ECMAScript® standardization process and the inner workings of a JavaScript™ engine.

 ### Introduction

 Welcome to this detailed tutorial on how to implement and understand the <a href="https://github.com/tc39/proposal-upsert" target="_blank">`Map.prototype.upsert proposal`</a>.
-This guide is tailored to help both beginners and advanced developers to learn how to contribute to (JavaScript™) language development by implementing a new feature in SpiderMonkey, Mozilla's JavaScript™ engine.
-We’ll cover all the necessary steps, from downloading and setting up the development environment to writing the `upsert` function and testing it with the official test suite, <a href="https://github.com/tc39/test262" target="_blank">Test262</a>.
+This guide is tailored to help both beginners and advanced developers learn how to contribute to (JavaScript™) language development by implementing a new feature in SpiderMonkey, Mozilla's JavaScript™ engine.
+We’ll cover all the necessary steps, from downloading and setting up the development environment to writing the `upsert` method and testing it with the official test suite, <a href="https://github.com/tc39/test262" target="_blank">Test262</a>.

 We'll start with an introduction to the `Map.prototype.upsert` proposal, highlighting its benefits for developers.
 From there, you'll be guided through setting up the development environment using Mozilla's SpiderMonkey JavaScript™ engine.
-You'll then implement the `upsert` method using both JavaScript™ and C++, ensuring alignment with the ECMAScript® specification.
+You'll then implement the `upsert` method using both *self-hosted* JavaScript™ and (a little bit of) C++, ensuring alignment with the ECMAScript® specification.

 The main focus will initially be on developing a functional solution.
 Once basic functionality is verified, optimization techniques will be applied to ensure your code is efficient and performant.
 You'll also gain insight into contributing to the ECMAScript® standard, aligning your code with the best practises in the JavaScript™ community.
 Finally, you'll explore testing with Test262, the official ECMAScript® test suite, learning how to write custom tests to validate your implementation.

-By the end of this tutorial, you'll have implemented a fully functional `upsert` method and gained valuable insights into the process of designing, testing and standardizing JavaScript™ features.
+By the end of this tutorial, you'll have implemented a fully functional `upsert` method and gained valuable insight into the process of designing, testing and standardizing JavaScript™ features.

 ### What’s Covered in This Tutorial?

 - __The `Map.prototype.upsert` Proposal:__ Learn what this proposal is, how it works, and why it’s beneficial for JavaScript™ developers.
 - __Setting Up the Development Environment:__ How to download and build Mozilla Unified, the repository that contains SpiderMonkey.
-- __Implementing the Proposal:__ We will implement the upsert function both in self-hosted JavaScript™ and C++.
+- __Implementing the Proposal:__ We will implement the `upsert` method both in self-hosted JavaScript™ and C++.
 - __Debugging and Testing:__ How to test your implementation using Test262, the official test suite for ECMAScript®, and how to run custom scripts.
 - __Optimizing Your Code:__ Learn about performance considerations and optimizations.
 - __Contributing to the ECMAScript® Standard:__ Understand how to write specification-compliant code and contribute to the broader ECMAScript® standard.

 ```mermaid
 flowchart TD